hatsyjs/http-header-value/README.md

 ### Item Parameters

 Each item may have a semicolon-separated parameters.
 Each parameter may have a name.
-The name of the value should be a valid token, while its value is separated from name by `=` sign, or by `:` sign within comments.
+Parameter name should be a valid token, while its value is separated from the name by `=` sign, or by `:` sign within comments.
 > `Accept`: __`text/html, application/xhtml+xml, application/xml;q=0.9, image/webp, */*;q=0.8`__ \
 > `User-Agent:` __`Mozilla/5.0 (X11; Linux x86_64; rv:70.0) Gecko/20100101 Firefox/70.0`__

-Parameters are available via the `p` property of `HthvItem`, that contains a parameter map.
+Parameters are available via the `p` property of `HthvItem` that contains a parameter map.
 And via `pl` property that contains an array of all parameters.

 Each parameter is represented as `HthvItem` too.
 Parameter name is available from its `n` property.